 Gender: FemaleAllergy Scale: 4 - Hypo-AllergenicActivity Level: ActiveShedding: Will Not Shed Expected Size: 16-20 lbs.

-There are three all white females in this litter.
-This litter will come with an application for registration with ACA.
-Mom and dad are both pure bred Bichons and both are registered with ACA.
-Mom is all white in color and she weighs 17#.
-Dad is all white in color and he weighs 20#.
-We will be selling this litter as pet quality and companion only, although they are registered, we do not guarantee breeding or show potential.
+There four females in this litter, we are selling two of them.
+Mom and dad are both pure bred Bichons and both are all white.
+Mom weighs 16# and dad weighs 18#.
+We will be selling this litter as pet quality and companion only, this means that they are pure bred but will come with no papers for breeding rights or show potential.

 About This Breed: